Federal judge allows lawsuit against EBR school district over controversial event to proceed

 Some of the students said the event felt more like a religious service than a educational fair.
 One parent said her child, who is transgender, was bullied at the event.

-The lawsuit also raises concerns that the parish school system paid the ministry $9,800 to host the event, just below the $10,000 threshold that would have required formal school board approval for the field trip.
+The lawsuit, being heard by U.S. District Judge Shelly Dick, also raises concerns that the parish school system paid the ministry $9,800 to host the event, just below the $10,000 threshold that would have required formal school board approval for the field trip.

 Plaintiffs accuse the school system of eight counts, including negligence, fraud, and the violation of attendees' First and Fourteenth Amendment rights.